1Password/for-open-source/README.md

 The first high-school hackathon, organized by students of Thomas Jefferson High School for Science and Technology. https://hacktj.org/

-### LevelDown
+### Coinworks
-LevelDown is a team of developers working on open-source projects Coinworks and EzList, an upcoming developer resource collective.
+Coinworks is an open-source cryptocurrency donation page site.
 https://coinworks.club/